 Business Credit Cards

 With a business credit card, you’ll likely be able to apply online by providing basic personal and business information.
 The provider’s online system will analyze your profile and either immediately give you an approval decision, or they’ll ask you for more information.
-If approved, you can get your business credit card in 3 – 10 days.
+If approved, you can get your business credit card in three to 10 days.

 The information you’ll provide during the application process typically consists of:

 If you’re interested in applying, check out our article on the best startup business credit cards.
-If you’re interested in checking out the best business credit cards overall, head over to our guide on the best small business credit cards.
+If you’re interested in checking out the best business credit cards overall, head over to our small business credit card marketplace.

-SBA loans can take 45 – 120+ days for startups to get funded due to a pretty onerous application process.
+It can take 45 to 90+ days for startups to get funded with an SBA loan due to a pretty onerous application process.
 You’ll likely need to work with a traditional lender who controls the underwriting process.
-Banks and traditional lenders are notoriously slow to approve loans, and they won’t rush a startup loan through by any means.
+Banks and traditional lenders are notoriously slow to approve loans, and they won’t rush an unsecured startup business loan through by any means.

 - Detailed allocation of funds